L1 Visa Guide: Everything You Need to Know About the L1 Visa

 Managers and Executives

-- If you will be working for the US company as a manager or executive, your specific visa classification is L1A
+If you will be working for the U.S. company as a manager or executive, your specific visa classification is L1A.

-- For managers and executives, USCIS is mainly analyzing whether you will primarily be engaged in the managerial or executive function.
+For managers and executives, USCIS is mainly analyzing whether you will primarily be engaged in the managerial or executive function.

-- The more your position is focused on the day-to-day operations of the business instead of the management of those operations the less likely it is that your position will qualify as a manager or executive.
+The more your position is focused on the day-to-day operations of the business instead of the management of those operations the less likely it is that your position will qualify as a manager or executive.

-Specialized Knowledge Worker
+Specialized Knowledge Workers

-- If you will be working for the US company as a specialized knowledge worker, your specific visa classification is L1B.
+If you will be working for the U.S. company as a specialized knowledge worker, your specific visa classification is L1B.

-- To satisfy the specialized knowledge category, you must show that the knowledge you have is not commonly held.
+To satisfy the specialized knowledge category, you must show that the knowledge you have is not commonly held.

 Switching from L1A to L1B

-- You are not required to work in the same capacity for the US company as you did for the foreign company.
+You are not required to work in the same capacity for the U.S. company as you did for the foreign company.

-- If you worked for the foreign company as a specialized knowledge worker, you can come to the US company to work as a manager or executive.
+If you worked for the foreign company as a specialized knowledge worker, you can come to the U.S. company to work as a manager or executive.

-- If you worked for the foreign company as a manager or executive, you can come to the US company to work as a specialized knowledge worker.
+If you worked for the foreign company as a manager or executive, you can come to the U.S. company to work as a specialized knowledge worker.

-- Regardless of the position you will be working in for the US company, to give yourself a better chance at approval, you should show how the knowledge you gained in your capacity with the foreign company will be applied to your position with the US company.
+Regardless of the position you will be working in for the U.S. company, to give yourself a better chance at approval, you should show how the knowledge you gained in your capacity with the foreign company will be applied to your position with the U.S. company.

 5. Special Rules for L1 New Office Petitions

-- If the US business that you will be working for has been “doing business" for less than one year, it is considered a new office, and special rules apply to get an L1 visa.
+If the US business that you will be working for has been “doing business" for less than one year, it is considered a new office, and special rules apply to get an L1 visa.

 What is a New Office?

-- A new office is a company that has been doing business in the US through a parent, branch, affiliate, or subsidiary for less than one year.
+A new office is a company that has been doing business in the U.S. through a parent, branch, affiliate, or subsidiary for less than one year.

-- Doing business means the “regular, systematic, and continuous provision of goods and/or services.”
+Doing business means the “regular, systematic, and continuous provision of goods and/or services.”
 [Code of Federal Regulations Section 214.2(l)]

-- The mere presence of an office in the US does not qualify as “doing business” it must actually be conducting business activities.
+The mere presence of an office in the U.S. does not qualify as “doing business” it must actually be conducting business activities.

 New Office Petitions are More Strictly Scrutinized

-- L1 petitions for new offices are more strictly scrutinized.
+L1 petitions for new offices are more strictly scrutinized.

-- In order to give yourself the best chance of approval, you should include a business plan with your L1 petition.
+In order to give yourself the best chance of approval, you should include a business plan with your L1 petition.

-- Here are some of the factors that USCIS looks for with a new office L1 application: 1. the amount of your investment, 2. your intended personnel structure, 3. the physical premises (office) you will be operating the business out of, and 4. the sustainability of the foreign company.
+Here are some of the factors that USCIS looks for with a new office L1 application: 1. the amount of your investment, 2. your intended personnel structure, 3. the physical premises (office) you will be operating the business out of, and 4. the sustainability of the foreign company.

 Special Rules for New Office L1A Managers and Executives

-If you will be working for a new office in the US as a manager or executive:
+If you will be working for a new office in the U.S. as a manager or executive:

-- There must be a qualifying relationship between the foreign company and the US company.
+- There must be a qualifying relationship between the foreign company and the U.S. company.

-- You must show that you have 1 year of continuous full-time employment with the foreign company as either a manager or executive.
+- You must demonstrate that you have 1 year of continuous full-time employment with the foreign company as either a manager or executive (not specialized knowledge).

-- Unlike with existing offices, if you intend to work as a manager or executive for the US company, your previous experience must have been as a manager or executive (not specialized knowledge).
+- Unlike with existing offices, if you intend to work as a manager or executive for the U.S. company, your previous experience must have been as a manager or executive.

 - Unlike with existing offices, USCIS acknowledges that as a manager or executive for a new office, you are more likely to engage in the day-to-day operations of the business.

-- Rather than requiring that you primarily engage in managerial/executive tasks immediately, USCIS gives a period of 1 year for you to show that the US company will support a managerial position.
+- Rather than requiring that you primarily engage in managerial/executive tasks immediately, USCIS gives a period of 1 year for you to show that the U.S. company will support a managerial position.

 - Unlike with existing offices, the initial status granted for a new office L1 is 1 year.

 - Before the expiration of the first year, to remain in valid L1 status, you are required to file an extension.
-In order for your extension to get approved, you must demonstrate that the US company now supports a managerial position.
+In order for your extension to get approved, you must demonstrate that the U.S. company now supports a managerial position.

 Special Rules for New Office L1B Specialized Knowledge Workers

-If you will be working for a new office in the US as a specialized knowledge worker:
+If you will be working for a new office in the U.S. as a specialized knowledge worker:

-- There must be a qualifying relationship between the foreign company and the US company.
+- There must be a qualifying relationship between the foreign company and the U.S. company.

-- You must show that the new office has the financial ability to pay for your services and to begin operations in the US.
+- You must show that the new office has the financial ability to pay for your services and to begin operations in the U.S.

 - For L1B new office petitions, it is also helpful to include evidence that the foreign company will continue to operate.